-- Law students: Use WestlawNext, Lexis Advance, HeinOnline's Law Journal Library, and/or LegalTrac
+- Law students: Use Westlaw, Lexis, or HeinOnline's Law Journal Library

-- Others: Use HeinOnline's Law Journal Library, Lexis Academic, and/or LegalTrac
+- Others: Use HeinOnline's Law Journal Library or Lexis Academic

 Treaties are agreements between two or more countries.
 See the Gallagher guide on Treaties & Other International Agreements for more information.